-Roosevelt University specializes in preparing practicing teachers and teachers-in-training to teach children with exceptional learning needs within the LBSI spectrum.
-The addition of an LBSI approval to a teaching license is very useful for teachers who are teaching or seek employment in districts that utilize a model of inclusion for students with disabilities.
+Roosevelt University specializes in preparing practicing teachers and teachers-in-training to teach children with exceptional learning needs within the LBS1 spectrum.
+The addition of an LBS1 approval to a teaching license is very useful for teachers who are teaching or seek employment in districts that utilize a model of inclusion for students with disabilities.

-All of the requirements to obtain an LBSI approval from the State of Illinois may be completed during the summer semester, or over the duration of the academic year.
-During the summer semester, all LBSI approval courses are offered in a 1-week, intensive format, from 9 a.m. to 5 p.m.
-During the fall and spring semesters, courses are offered on Saturdays in Schaumburg, and in the evening at both campuses.
+All of the requirements to obtain an LBS1 approval from the State of Illinois may be completed during the summer semester, or over the duration of the academic year.
+During the summer semester, all LBS1 approval courses are offered either in a 1-week, intensive format, from 9 a.m. to 5 p.m. or online in a semester long format.
+During the fall and spring semesters, courses are offered in the evening at the Chicago campus or online.
 Both undergraduates and graduate students may enroll in these courses.

 Experienced, highly effective, and very qualified instructors teach all courses.
-For more information about the LBSI approval, please contact Laura Lag in Schaumburg at email@example.com, or Lilibeth Castillo in Chicago at firstname.lastname@example.org.
-Information Sessions also are available at both campuses throughout the year.
+For more information about the LBS1 approval, please contact Laura Lag at email@example.com, or Lilibeth Castillo at firstname.lastname@example.org.
+Information Sessions also are available at the Chicago campus throughout the year.

 Two other four credit hour courses are required.
 Students must choose one course from Category A below, and one course from Category B.